thgh/rollup-plugin-scss/README.md

   // Disable any style output or callbacks, import as string
   output: false,

+  // Load the output css file with a link tag (default: false)
+  link: true,

   // Determine if node process should be terminated on error (default: false)
   failOnError: true,
 })